vuestorefront/vue-storefront/packages/core/docs/commercetools/composables/use-user-order.md

 }
 ```

-- `orders: Order[]` -  a main data object that contains an array of orders fetched by `searchOrders` method.
+- `orders: Order[]` - the main data object that contains an array of orders fetched by `searchOrders` method.

 ```ts
 type Order = {